Artem-Beziazychnyi/BackOffice/README.md

 By default, the server will run on 8080 port localhost e.g. http://localhost:8080 if 80 port busy the server will run on 81 port e.g. http://localhost:8081

-Files fot upload you can find in root folder.
+Files for upload you can find in root folder.